 GeneCards Summary for GABRG3 Gene

 GABRG3 (Gamma-Aminobutyric Acid Type A Receptor Gamma3 Subunit) is a Protein Coding gene.
-Diseases associated with GABRG3 include autistic disorder and autism spectrum disorder.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Diseases associated with GABRG3 include Autistic Disorder and Autism Spectrum Disorder.
+Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.